miyagi-dev/miyagi/docs/docs/how-to/creating-a-design-token-overview.md

 ### Colors

-Custom properties, that are named `--color-${name}`, are interpreted as colors, which can be used for typography but also as decorational colors.
+Custom properties, that are named `--color-${name}`, are interpreted as colors, which can be used for typography but also as decorative colors.
 You can also name the custom properties like `--color-typo-${name}` or `--color-decoration-${name}`.
 That way _miyagi_ knows that this color is only supposed to be used for typography or decorations like background, border etc., and will render them accordingly.

 #### Examples